-Students receive individual guidance in selecting their subjects for Years 9 to 12 through our comprehensive Managed Individual Pathways (MIPS) staff, through course counselling with their Learning Mentor, and their team leader.
-We encourage students and parents to access our staff as part of the course counselling process to ensure they choose the right pathway for them.
+To support the subject selection process, there will be a series of information sessions for students and parents/carers.
+In addition to this, students receive individual guidance in selecting their subjects for Years 9 to 12 through our comprehensive Managed Individual Pathways (MIPS) program, through course counselling with their Learning Mentor, and their team leader.